 7. Mary Arthur McElroy

-One of American history’s more obscure first ladies, Mary Arthur McElroy, took the reigns as executive hostess in 1881, after her widower brother Chester A. Arthur was elevated to the presidency by the assassination of James A. Garfield.
+One of American history’s more obscure first ladies, Mary Arthur McElroy, took the reins as executive hostess in 1881, after her widower brother Chester A. Arthur was elevated to the presidency by the assassination of James A. Garfield.
 Although she confessed that she was “absolutely unfamiliar with the customs and formalities” of the White House upon her arrival, the middle-aged mother of four eventually settled into the role and became known for her New Year’s galas and weekly open-house dinner receptions.
 In planning some of her larger events, she enlisted former first ladies Julia Tyler and Harriet Lane to serve as co-hostesses.

 8. Rose Cleveland